solidusio/solidus/promotions/README.md

 ## Architecture

 This extension centralizes promotion handling in the order updater.
-A service class, the `SolidusPromotions::FriendlyPromotionAdjuster` applies the current promotion configuration to the order, adjusting or removing adjustments as necessary.
+A service class, the `SolidusPromotions::OrderAdjuster` applies the current promotion configuration to the order, adjusting or removing adjustments as necessary.

 `SolidusPromotions::Promotion` objects have benefits, and benefits have conditions.
 For example, a promotion that is "20% off shirts" would have a benefit of type "AdjustLineItem", and that benefit would have a condition of type "LineItemTaxon" that makes sure only line items with the "shirts" taxon will get the benefit.